gatsbyjs/gatsby-provision-contentful/README.md

 ## Example

-You can see an example of this package in use in following repositories:
+You can see an example of this package in use in the following repositories:

 - [gatsby-starter-contentful-homepage](https://github.com/gatsbyjs/gatsby-starter-contentful-homepage)
 - [gatsby-starter-contentful-homepage-ts](https://github.com/gatsbyjs/gatsby-starter-contentful-homepage-ts)